MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

       :align: center
       :scale: 70%

-Use a MQTT client to subscribe to the topic, example using Docker:
+Use an MQTT client to subscribe to the topic, for example, using Docker:

 .. code-block::